Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

 - AVM module examples use dot notation for a relative reference that is useful during module testing.
 However, you will need to replace the relative reference with a source reference that points to the Terraform Registry source location.
 In most cases, this source reference has been left as a comment in the module example to simplify replacing the existing source dot reference.
 Perform the following two actions to update the source:
   - Delete the existing source definition that uses a dot reference - i.e., `source = "../../"`.
   - Uncomment the Terraform Registry source reference by deleting the `#` sign at the start of the commented source line - i.e., `source = "Azure/avm-res-keyvault-vault/azurerm"`.

+  {{< hint >}}If the module example does not include a commented Terraform Registry source reference, you will need to copy it from the module's main documentation page.
+Use the following steps to do so:
+  - Use the breadcrumbs to leave the example documentation and return to the module's primary Terraform Registry documentation page.
+  - Locate the **Provision Instructions** box on the right side of the module's Terraform Registry page in your web browser.
+  - Select the second line that starts with `source =` from the code block - e.g., `source = "Azure/avm-res-keyvault-vault/azurerm"`. **Copy** it onto the clipboard.
+  - Return to your code solution and **Paste** the clipboard's content where you previously deleted the source dot reference - e.g., `source = "../../"`.
+  {{< /hint >}}

 - AVM module examples use a variable to enable or disable the telemetry collection.
 Update the `enable_telemetry` input value to **true** or **false**. - e.g. `enable_telemetry = true`
 - **Save** your **main.tf** file changes and then proceed to the guide section for running your solution code.